 -

-How do daily social and affective experiences differ by one's objective or subjective social class?
+How do people's daily emotional and social experiences differ by their actual or perceived social status?

 -

-How do people of different social class backgrounds relate to and interact with others?
+How do people from different social group backgrounds interact and relate to others?

 -